How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Structural Model of Educational Attainment Choice

+For each household $h$ (Parents' education and number of children hold fixed), let $\nu_h^{\star}$ be the unobserved financial, social, and cultural constraints, and $\nu_h$ be the observed discrete outcome of number of children with no formal education. $\nu_h^{\star} = X_h \beta + \varepsilon_h$, where $X_h$ includes a constant, an indicator for rural area of residence, an indicator for agricultural households, HWI, religion, gender composition, and average education of children. $\nu_h = 1$ if $\nu_h^{\star} > 0$, and $0$ otherwise.
+I assume $\varepsilon$ follows a standard normal distribution, and estimate $\beta$ using a probit regression.
+Given $\hat{\beta}$, for each household $h$, $\nu_h$ is modeled as follows:

+For number of children $> 2$, I use a multinomial model. \footnote{The estimates of $\hat{\beta}$ are presented in Figure \ref{estimate_beta_hat} }

-In the second stage of the model, households shift their focus to deciding on the distribution of $q_T$.
-This decision is dictated by the aversion parameter combines with children's observed and unobserved characteristics.
-Specifically, each household is characterized by a type $\nu_h$ (their aversion to having an uneducated child).
-Given $\nu_h$, a household chooses the proportion of $N_c$ that receives some education, and distributes $q_T$ among those children taking into consideration their gender, birth order and innate ability.
+\paragraph{The maximization problem\\} In the second stage of their decision, households decide on the distribution of $q_T$.
+This decision is function of their unobserved type combined with children's observed and unobserved characteristics.
+Specifically, each household is characterized by a type $\nu_h$ (their level of financial hardship, social and cultural constraints).
+Given $\nu_h$, the household distributes $q_T$ among the children taking into consideration their gender, birth order and innate ability/other unobservables.
 The decision of parents is to choose the distribution $(q_1, \dots q_{N_c})$ of $q_T$, which maximizes the household's utility function.

-$U(.)$ is increasing and concave, and $q_{\max}$ is the maximum years of education a child can receive. $\theta$ is described in the next section.
+I assume that $U(.)$ is increasing and concave, and $q_{\max}$ is the maximum years of education a child can receive. $\theta$ is the vector of parameters described in the next section.
+The model analyzes decisions in the second stage, taking choices in the first stage as given.